section-engineering-education/engineering-education/articles/android-studio-shimmer-loading-effect/index.md

 #### The Application structure

-We are ready to set the shimmering recycler view layout.
+We are ready to set the Shimmering effect in the RecyclerView layout.
 This application involves two phases.

 - Loading data into the view
 - Shimmering the data loading process.